West Virginia vs. Kansas NCAA Football Odds, Plays and Insights | November 27, 2021

 Kansas Stats and Trends

-- In Kansas' 11 games this year, it has three wins against the spread.
+- In Kansas' 11 games this season, it has three wins against the spread.

-- The Jayhawks have been underdogs by 15.5 points or more 10 times this season and are 3-7 ATS in those contests.
+- This season, the Jayhawks have an ATS record of 3-7 in their 10 games as an underdog of 15.5 points or more.

-- Kansas has hit the over in 60% of its opportunities this season (six times in 10 games with a set point total).
+- Kansas' games this season have hit the over on six of 10 set point totals (60%).

-- Kansas is 2-1 against the spread and 1-2 overall when the team scores more than 24.0 points.
+- Kansas is 2-1 against the spread and 1-2 overall in games when it scores more than 24 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.